Center for Disaster Research & Education

 - Hurricane Katrina, 2005-2015: Louisiana’s Lessons Learned (Symposium Keynote)

 - Lessons From the Katrina Experience in Anticipating and Managing Crime During and After Disasters

 - Wealthy Countries as International Aid Recipients: The United States and the Lessons of Katrina

 For full presentation abstracts, click here,

 For participants’ bios, click here

 The Global Katrina Effect symposium is free and open to the public.
+No registration is required.

 For further information or questions, please contact co-organizers